chentodd/nucleo_f401re_rust/README.md

 ## TODOS

-- [x] Read encoder values from motor
-- [x] Test pwm, drive motor with fixed duty cycle
-- [x] Test pid, control motor velocity
-- [x] Include `micropb`
-- [x] Define needed protobuf message to communicate with board
-- [x] Check S-curve motion interpolation, implement it on the board
-- [X] Create UI that reads controlled data and sends command to the board
-- [ ] Looking `postcard-rpc` and `rtt` to improve communication $\to$ working
 - [ ] Test IMU, read IMU settings $\to$ working
 - [ ] Implement and test PID auto tuning
 - [ ] Add a position control loop to minimize position error between actual position and interpolated position